Standard Models and Split Supersymmetry from Intersecting Brane Orbifolds: Conclusions and outlook

-I am grateful to Ignatios Antoniadis, Gregory Athanasiu, Ralph Blumenhagen, Savas Dimopoulos, Michael Douglas, Emmanuel Floratos, Gabriele Honecker, Luis Ibanez, Gordon Kane, Igor Klebanov, Boris K\"ors, Athanasios Lahanas, Carlos Munoz, Tassilo Ott, and Angel Uranga for useful discussions.
+I am grateful to I. Antoniadis, G. Athanasiu, R. Blumenhagen, S. Dimopoulos, M. Douglas, N. Tracas, E. Floratos, G. Honecker, L. Ibanez, G. Kane, I. Klebanov, B. K\"ors, A. Lahanas, C. Munoz, T. Ott, and A. Uranga for useful discussions.
 The author wishes to thank the High Energy groups of Harvard, Princeton, Rutgers, Stanford, Kavli/UCSB, UCSB and Caltech for their warm hospitality where this work was completed.
-This work was supported by the programme ``Pythagoras''.
+This work was supported by the programme \lq\lq{}Pythagoras I\rq\rq{}.

-While this revised work and \cite{kokoneo}, \cite{kokodio} were finished and were being prepared for submission we noticed \cite{noti1} that also studied split supersymmetry scenarios in relation to models coming from intersecting branes.
-In fact the SM configuration used in model A of \cite{noti1} is the one used in sections (4.1) and (8.2) of this work.